ooJaan/zmk-config/README.md

 <img width="1504" height="579" alt="image" src="https://github.com/user-attachments/assets/a4d1533e-22c2-496e-8370-63f24a2326aa" />

-The development has staled a little, since the keymap has been getting better and better.
+The development has stalled a little, since there is not much to change anymore.

 ### Features:
 - Custom Shield